 - Thanks to Jan-Wouter Zwart for kindly providing me with a copy of his questions! [↩]

-- On a related note, the following remarks by Levinson are quite relevant: ‘What is right about simple nativism is that it insists on the prestructuring of our mental abilities.
+- On this note, the following remarks by Levinson are quite relevant: ‘What is right about simple nativism is that it insists on the prestructuring of our mental abilities.
 What is wrong about it is that it minimizes or ignores the role of ontogeny and learning, and minimizes the very stuff of our evolutionary success, namely, the cultural variation that is our special system for rapid adaptation to differing environments.’
 (Levinson 2006:14) [↩]